 The casinos are wild, impressive, and beautiful in a weird way.
 It’s overwhelming.
 The Fremont area is where you’ll find all the older, more kitschy casinos, but it’s well worth the visit.
 On the main strip, I saw the Bellagio fountains, the I Love New York casino and arcade, the Paris-themed casino, the flamingos at the Flamingo, and walked by the Wynn, arguably one of the nicest casinos in Vegas.
 Yes, I also saw the Trump Hotel and Casino.

 There is so much to do and see in Vegas and I barely scratched the surface.
-If you’re heading to Sin City soon, check out some Las Vegas deals for things like shows or taking a tour of life off the strip!
+If you’re heading to Sin City soon, check out this guide of 100 things to do in Vegas to plan your trip or browse Las Vegas deals for things like shows or taking a tour of life off the strip!

 Happy Travels xox